RESEARCH

 UniSkill: Imitating Human Videos via Cross-Embodiment Skill Representations

-Learns universal, embodiment-agnostic skill representations from massive datasets of unaligned human and robot videos.
-Inverse and forward skill dynamics models allow robots to imitate complex compositional behaviors without paired demonstrations.
+Learns embodiment-agnostic skill representations from unaligned human and robot videos.
+Robots imitate complex behaviors without paired demonstrations.

 VidBot: Learning Generalizable 3D Actions from In-the-Wild 2D Human Videos

-Extracts temporally consistent 3D hand trajectories from monocular RGB-only video using depth models and structure-from-motion.
-Coarse-to-fine affordance learning enables zero-shot deployment across novel scenes and robot embodiments.
+Extracts 3D hand trajectories from monocular RGB using depth models and SfM.
+Coarse-to-fine affordance learning enables zero-shot cross-embodiment deployment.

 Sim-to-Real Reinforcement Learning for Vision-Based Dexterous Manipulation on Humanoids

-Practical recipe for multi-fingered bimanual manipulation using sim-to-real RL.
-Overcomes environment modeling gaps through autotuned robot modeling, hybrid object representations, and generalizable contact-goal reward designs.
+Practical sim-to-real RL recipe for multi-fingered bimanual manipulation.
+Autotuned robot modeling and generalizable contact-goal reward designs.

 THE MISSING MODALITY: TOUCH